 At ORNL FCU, we employ the most advanced fraud detection and prevention technology to guard members’ credit and debit accounts against unauthorized access and use.
 Unless you are contacted directly by an ORNL Federal Credit Union employee or official notification you can continue to use your ORNL Federal Credit Union debit and credit cards.
 Visa’s Zero Liability policy ensures that you are not responsible for unauthorized purchases made on your ORNL Federal Credit Union debit and credit cards.
 Visa Zero Liability

-Often in a breach, as was the case of the Target breach in December 2013, personal information may be stolen such as names, mailing addresses, phone numbers and email addresses.
+Often in a breach, personal information may be stolen such as names, mailing addresses, phone numbers and email addresses.
 While this does not directly impact your debit or credit card, it is important to understand that this type of information is often used in telephone, email, mail and online scams.
 It is important to safeguard your personal information and NEVER provide it at the request of a call, letter, email link or screen alert.
 We will NEVER contact you and request your personal information, including account information.

 Tips for safeguarding your information: